s-nakaoka/choreonoid-doc/en/install/install.rst

 Installation
 ============

-To use Choreonoid, it is necessary to install it to your PC first.
+To use Choreonoid, it is necessary to install it on your PC first.
 This document describes how to install Choreonoid.

 .. toctree::